-Top 5 2nd Quarter Trades of Ap - GuruFocus.com
+Top 5 2nd Quarter Trades of AP - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Aprio Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were APPLETON GROUP, LLC’s top five trades of the quarter.

-During the quarter, Aprio Wealth Management, LLC bought 231,869 shares of ARCA:XSOE for a total holding of 271,394.
-The trade had a 2.65% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $29.78.
+APPLETON GROUP, LLC reduced their investment in ARCA:SCHG by 288,854 shares.
+The trade had a 30.08% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $64.03.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, WisdomTree Emerging Markets ex-State-Owned Enterprises Fund has a price-earnings ratio of 12.58 and a price-book ratio of 1.95.
+In terms of valuation, Schwab U.S. Large-Cap Growth ETF has a price-earnings ratio of 27.72 and a price-book ratio of 7.15.

-During the quarter, Aprio Wealth Management, LLC bought 78,396 shares of ARCA:AVUV for a total holding of 258,993.
-The trade had a 2.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $75.76.
+APPLETON GROUP, LLC reduced their investment in ARCA:SCHM by 128,303 shares.
+The trade had a 13.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $69.04.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Avantis U.S. Small Cap Value ETF has a price-earnings ratio of 7.06 and a price-book ratio of 1.29.
+In terms of valuation, Schwab U.S. Mid-Cap ETF has a price-earnings ratio of 13.16 and a price-book ratio of 2.29.

-Aprio Wealth Management, LLC reduced their investment in ARCA:VAW by 25,274 shares.
-The trade had a 1.87% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $182.23.
+APPLETON GROUP, LLC reduced their investment in ARCA:SCHV by 127,796 shares.
+The trade had a 12.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $67.03.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Materials ETF has a price-earnings ratio of 14.64 and a price-book ratio of 2.98.
+In terms of valuation, Schwab U.S. Large-Cap Value ETF has a price-earnings ratio of 14.90 and a price-book ratio of 2.53.

-The guru established a new position worth 48,951 shares in ARCA:VOX, giving the stock a 1.83% weight in the equity portfolio.
-Shares traded for an average price of $104.07 during the quarter.
+The guru sold out of their 171,178-share investment in ARCA:SCHF.
+Previously, the stock had a 8.75% weight in the equity portfolio.
+Shares traded for an average price of $33.83 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Communication Services ETF has a price-earnings ratio of 13.46 and a price-book ratio of 2.60.
+In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.58 and a price-book ratio of 1.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.